AfNuDhRrIeNr/sopra-fs25-group-33-client/README.md

 ### Launch & Deployment

+To run, our project needs the [Server repository](https://github.com/AfNuDhRrIeNr/sopra-fs25-group-33-server) and the [Client repository](https://github.com/AfNuDhRrIeNr/sopra-fs25-group-33-client).
+<br>After having cloned these two repositories,
-Follow the respective
+follow the respective
 [Server README.md](https://github.com/HASEL-UZH/sopra-fs25-template-server/blob/main/README.md)
 and [Client README.md](https://github.com/HASEL-UZH/sopra-fs25-template-client)
-from the templates used. <br> With that both the server and the client should be running locally. <br> Releases can be pushed onto a new branch and then requesting approval for a merge.
+from the templates used. <br> With that both the server and the client should be running locally. <br> Releases can be pushed onto a new branch and then approval for a merge can be requested.

 ### Illustrations